HU90m/opentitan/sw/device/lib/dif/dif_adc_ctrl.md

----
-title: "ADC Controller DIF Checklist"
+# ADC Controller DIF Checklist
----

 This checklist is for [Development Stage]({{< relref "/doc/project/development_stages.md" >}}) transitions for the [ADC Controller DIF]({{< relref "hw/ip/adc_ctrl/doc" >}}).
 All checklist items refer to the content in the [Checklist]({{< relref "/doc/project/checklist.md" >}}).